islamAljammaly/FootballGames/README.md

 # FootballGames
-This is an application that contains many games related to your knowledge about football
+This is an application that I created when I started programming.
+The application contains many games that are spread on YouTube, such as the thirty challenge and the Sabaho channel challenges that are related to European and international football information.
+The application is not made professionally.
+I made it using Stateful Widget and used Getx in it as a library only and didn't use it as State Management.